-The elements of the column vector on the left hand side (LHS) of Equation 1 represent the u and v components at N sites for time t; the different sites are denoted by the subscripts.
-The first right hand side (RHS) vector has the mean u and v components for the N sites as determined from some complete data set, such as the observations over several years.
+The elements of the column vector on the left-hand side (LHS) of Eq.
+(1) represent the u and v components at N sites for time t; the different sites are denoted by the subscripts.
+The first right-hand side (RHS) vector has the mean u and v components for the N sites as determined from some complete dataset, such as the observations over several years.
 Each of the remaining terms on the right has two parts.
-The scalar terms, $a_i(t)$, are functions of time, and will be different for each set of observed data.
-As we shall see, a few of these scalars will usually describe the data quite well.
+The scalar terms $a_i(t)$ are functions of time and will be different for each set of observed data.
+As we shall see, a few of these scalars will usually describe the data very well.
 The column vectors that are multiplied by the scalar terms are the EOFs.
-They have the following properties: 1) they are unit vectors obtained by normalizing the eigenvectors of a matrix related to the covariance matrix, 2) they are arranged in decreasing order of explained variance, 3) they are orthogonal and hence uncorrelated, 4) at any time t, the coefficient of the i^{th} EOF, $a_i(t)$, is given by the inner product of the i^{th} EOF and the observation vector (LHS) minus the mean.
+They have the following properties: 1) They are unit vectors obtained by normalizing the eigenvectors of a matrix related to the covariance matrix.
+2) They are arranged in decreasing order of explained variance.
+3) They are orthogonal and hence uncorrelated.
+4) At any time t, the coefficient of the ith EOF, $a_i(t)$, is given by the inner product of the ith EOF and the observation vector (LHS) minus the mean.

 Because the terms on the RHS are arranged in descending order of importance (where importance is defined as the amount of variance explained by each EOF), the first few terms generally provide good estimates of the wind field.
-The agreement between observations and the estimates provided by equation 1 will improve as terms are added, but after the first two or three terms, the effect of each additional term will usually be small.
-For well correlated data, (e. g., winds from closely spaced stations, or winds governed by well defined physical processes), the first term beyond the mean can explain half or more of the variance of the data set.
-The correlation between estimated and observed values is proportional to the square root of the explained variance, so one or two terms will often produce estimates whose correlation with observed wind components is greater than 0.7.
+The agreement between observations and the estimates provided by Eq.
+(1) will improve as terms are added, but after the first two or three terms the effect of each additional term will usually be small.
+For wellcorrelated data, (e.g., winds from closely spaced stations, or winds governed by well-defined physical processes), the first term beyond the mean can explain onehalf or more of the variance of the dataset.
+The correlation between estimated and observed values is proportional to the square root of the explained variance, and so one or two terms will often produce estimates whose correlation with observed wind components is greater than 0.7.

 Before proceeding, there are several other things to be said about EOFs.
-They can be displayed graphically so that the patterns are quite evident.
-Just as the LHS observations in Equation 1 can be plotted as vectors at the appropriate locations on a map, so can the pairs of components in the average and each of the EOFs, For example, with EOF 1, the vector pair $(u{1,1} \ v{1,1})$ is plotted at $(x_1 \ y_1)$, the location of the first observation site, $(u{2,1} \ v{2,1})$ at $(x_2 \ y_2)$, and so forth.
+They can be displayed graphically so that the patterns are evident.
+Just as the LHS observations in Eq.
+(1) can be plotted as vectors at the appropriate locations on a map, so too can the pairs of components in the average and each of the EOFs be plotted.
+For example, with EOF 1, the vector pair $(u{1,1}, v{1,1})$ is plotted at $(x_1 y_1)$, the location of the first observation site, $(u{2,1} v{2,1})$ is plotted at $(x_2 y_2)$, and so forth.